wptinysolution/media-library-tools/README.txt

 ---

 == Changelog ==

+= 2.2.8 ( May 21, 2026 )=
+* Optimize: Uses Images Detection Functionality makes More Optimize.

 = 2.2.7 ( May 20, 2026 )=
 * Added: Option For Delete Plugin Data on Uninstall